Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 <img src="{{ page.root }}/fig/03_02_phyloseq_taxtab_e.png" alt="The same table we saw in Figure 3 but with informative headers in each of the columns.
 Now, we can see which of the columns are associated with which taxonomic classification rank" />
 <em> Figure 4.
 Table of the OTU data from our `biom_metagenome` object.
 With corrections. <em/>

-How many OTUs are in each kingdome?
+How many OTUs are in each kingdom?
 We can find out by combining some commands.
 We need to:
  - turn the tax_table into a data frame (a useful data structure in R)
  - group by the Kingdom column